MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/client-access/Set-MailboxCalendarConfiguration.md

 ### -OnlineMeetingsByDefaultEnabled
 This parameter is available only in the cloud-based service.

-The OnlineMeetingsByDefaultEnabled parameter .
+The OnlineMeetingsByDefaultEnabled parameter specifies whether to set all meetings as online by default for the mailbox.
 Valid values are:

-- $true:
+- $true: All meetings are online by default.

-- $false:
+- $false: All meetings are not online by default.

 - $null: The value of the OnlineMeetingsByDefaultEnabled parameter on the Set-OrganizationConfig cmdlet (the organizational setting) is used.